 The LD_LIBRARY_PATH environment variable is a colon-separated list of directories to search for DSOs.
 This can be very useful for testing new versions of DSOs before installing them in their final location.
-You can set the environment variable RLD_ROOT to a colon-separated list of directories.
+You can set the environment variable, RLD_ROOT for the old 32-bit ABI, to a colon-separated list of directories.
 The run-time linker prepends these to the paths in RPATH and the paths in the default search path.

 In all of the colon-separated directory lists, an empty field is interpreted as the current directory.
 A leading or trailing colon counts as an empty field.
-Thus, if you set LD_LIBRARY_PATH to:
+Thus, if an application using the old 32-bit ABI sets LD_LIBRARY_PATH to:

-'''

 /d/src/lib1:/d/src/lib2:

-'''